I found this among my papers; I offer it for your perusal and criticism.

 8 août: Louis XVI capitulates to parlements; revokes edicts of 8 mai; summons Estates-General to meet in nine months’ time.

 16 août: Public loans in default.

 25 septembre: Parlement of Paris decrees that the nobility and the clergy must each have 1/3 of the delegates in the Estates-General.
 (The Assembly of Notables, reconvening 6 nov. – 12. déc., affirms; Louis XVI overrules and doubles the number of Third-Estate delegates, 27 déc.)

 France now has a population of 24M-26M, an increase of ~3M in four decades.
-(Common contemporary estimate of French population is 30M.) — 75% of Frenchmen are peasants, approximately 11% are members of the bourgeoisie, and 11% the gens du peuple: all told, the IIIº Estate contains ~96% of the French population.
+(Common estimate of French population by contemporaries was 30M.) — 75% of Frenchmen are peasants, approximately 11% are members of the bourgeoisie, and 11% the gens du peuple [i.e. unskilled urban laborers, roughly]: all told, the IIIº Estate contains ~96% of the French population.
 The Iº Estate: 130k clergymen.
 The IIº Estate: 100k-400k noblemen. — The Estates-General is to consist of 1201 deputies.
 The Iº Estate provides 300 members (46 prelates, 254 clerics of low rank); the IIº, 291 (201 conservatives, 90 liberals); the IIIº, 610.

 5 mai: Speeches by Louis XVI, Baratin and Necker.
 Disagreement over voting procedure leads to obstructionism, refusal to verify credentials.